tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 `KubeflowDAGRunner`.
-In `AirflowDAGRunner`, the launcher code is running in the same process of Airflow orchestrator which we rely on Airflow to ensure its resiliency. `BeamDAGRunner`, however, is considered mainly for local testing purpose and we won't add support for it to be resiliency.
+In `AirflowDAGRunner`, the launcher code is running in the same process of Airflow orchestrator which we rely on Airflow to ensure its resiliency. `BeamDAGRunner`, however, is considered mainly for local testing purpose and we won't add support for it to be resilient.

 In `KubeflowDAGRunner`, a pipeline step will create two pods in order to execute user’s container:

-*   A launcher pod which contains driver, k8s pod launcher and publisher code.
+*   A launcher pod which contains the driver, k8s pod launcher, and publisher code.
 *   A user pod with user’s container.

-Pod in k8s is not resilient by itself.
-We will use Argo’s retry feature to make launcher pod to be partially resilient.
+A pod in k8s is not resilient by itself.
+We will use Argo’s retry feature to make the launcher pod partially resilient.
 The details are as follows:

-*   Each argo launcher step will be configured with a default retry count.
+*   Each Argo launcher step will be configured with a default retry count.
-*   Argo will retry the step in case of failure no matter what type of error.
+*   Argo will retry the step in case of failure, no matter what type of error.
-*   The launcher container will create a tmp workdir from `pipeline_root`.
+*   The launcher container will create a tmp workdir in `pipeline_root`.
-*   It will keep intermediate results like created pod ID in the tmp workdir.
+*   It will keep intermediate results (for example, the ID of the created pod) in the tmp workdir.
 *   The k8s pod launcher will be implemented in a way that it will resume the operation based on the intermediate results in the tmp workdir.
 *   The launcher will also record a permanent failure data in the tmp workdir so